syntaxseed/terminalfaker/README.md

 - Create a terminal emulator for something that exposes an interface in a browser-consumable way (CORS, Websocket, WebRTC, ...).
 - Create a text-based adventure game in the browser.
 - Create an educational tool for learning command line applications.
+- Create a terminal style collection of docs.
 - Etc.

+## Features

+- A terminal-like look and feel.
+- Built in set of basic common commands.
+- Autocomplete on commands and files/paths.
+- Built in help for commands.
+- Customizable boot message.
+- Editable file of custom commands.

 ## How do I use it?